nofusscomputing/centurion_erp/docs/projects/centurion_erp/development/testing.md

 There may also be a requirement that you add additional fixtures, they are:

+- Global Model Fixtures

+    Locatation for the global fixtures is `app/tests/fixtures/`.
+Each model is to have a global fixture file added with name `model_<model name>` within this file the following fixtures are to be created:

+    ``` py title="tests/fixtures/model_centurionmodel.py"
+    import pytest

+    from core.models.centurion import CenturionModel

+    @pytest.fixture( scope = 'class')
+    def model_centurionmodel():

+        yield CenturionModel

+    @pytest.fixture( scope = 'class')
+    def kwargs_centurionmodel(kwargs_tenancyabstract):

+        kwargs = {
+            **kwargs_tenancyabstract,
+            'model_notes': 'model notes txt',
+            'created': '2025-05-23T00:00',
+        }

+        yield kwargs.copy()

+    ```

+    - `model` is to return the model class un-instantiated

+    - `kwargs` the Kwargs required to create the model.

-- `model` This fixture should be defined in `conftest.py` in the test suite files directory. _Only required if the model is required to be worked with._
+- `model` and `model_kwargs` These fixtures should be defined in `conftest.py` in the test suite files directory. _Only required if the model is required to be worked with._

-    ``` py filename="conftest.py"
+    ``` py title="conftest.py"

     import pytest